nikolalazovski/currency_convertor/README.md

 ## Running full solution with docker-compose

-First you have to get an API ID from the service providing the exchange rates.
+First, you have to get an API ID from the service providing the exchange rates.
 Please visit [currencyconverterapi](https://free.currencyconverterapi.com/) in order to get your API ID.

 Second, before you run the entire solution via docker-compose, please create an `.env` file in the root folder containing the following variables: